gruhn/vue-qrcode-reader/docs/demos/ScanSameQrcodeMoreThanOnce.md

 You don't want to be flooded with `detect` events that often though.
 That's why the last decoded QR code is "cached" and an event is only emitted, when the decoded content changes.

-However this cache is reset when you change the `camera` prop.
+However this cache is reset when you change the `paused` prop.
 We can exploit that to scan same QR codes multiple times in a row.

 <ClientOnly>